 You may also find it helpful to review the information in 'I want to create: A Software Application', in particular the sections on the ANT+ Simulator and ANTwareII.

 The list of manufacturers who are releasing phones with ANT support, and the number of phones with ANT support is constantly growing.
-Android Emulator support has arrived, allowing anyone with a PC and an ANT USB stick to develop ANT applications for Android.
-The ANT USB Service has also been newly released; this adds ANT support to any Android devices with USB Host mode enabled through the use of attached USB sticks.
+The ANT USB Service also provides ANT support to any Android device with USB Host mode enabled through the use of attached USB sticks.
+Third party adapters such as the SelfLoops ANT adapter extend support to even more phones.
+Android Emulator support is provided as a development tool; allowing anyone with a PC and an ANT USB stick to develop ANT applications for Android.

 You can check the list of phones that support ANT in the ANT+ product directory - just select Mobile Phones/Devices in the 'Categories' filter.
 You can also see which apps are currently available by selecting 'Apps' instead of 'Devices'.